-And that’s how a cat became part of our family after a few thousand bucks changed hands with Dr Chen.
+And that’s how a cat became part of our family after some very serious moolah was paid to Dr Chen.

 Here’s Freyr doing a dog imitation!
 Cats are way different from dogs though; they don’t come to you when called, for example, and that’s one of the reasons why people say if you have a cat, the cat becomes the master and you, the slave.

 The Bengal is a cat breed created in the early 60’s from hybrids of domestic cats: the Asian Leopard Cat and the Egyptian Mau.
 Back-crossing to domestic cats is then done with the goal of creating a pet cat with wild-looking, high-contrast shimmering coat, often referred to as a glitter pelt.
 The breed was even marketed as “toy leopards.”

 Bengal cats are very beautiful indeed.

 A Bengal’s fur is very soft and short.
 It feels much like a rabbit’s, like polished fur.
 The individual strands of fur are “ticked,” meaning there are bands of two to three colors on each strand.

 Their fur sparkles in sunlight.
 Because the tips of their hair strands have less pigment, light shining through this translucent part of the hair is what makes it appear to sparkle.

 A Bengal cat with an Asian Leopard Cat parent is called an F1 Bengal, short for first filial.
 An F1 then bred with a domestic male produces an F2, or second filial.
 Kittens from an F2 female and another domestic cat are then termed F3.
 Kittens from a subsequent F3 mating with a domestic are F4s.
 The F4s and later generations are considered domestic cats.

 All Bengal hybrids are often prohibited and regulated by country, state, city and township laws.